dqkhai4274/webprogrammingCS50/README.md

 # CS50's web programming with Python and Javascript
-Projects from [CS50's web programming](https://cs50.harvard.edu/web/2020/) with python and javascript of Harvard university
+Projects from course [CS50's web programming](https://cs50.harvard.edu/web/2020/) with Python and Javascript of Harvard university

 ## Project 0:
 Build [Google search](https://www.google.com/) from scratch with HTML/CSS and Javascript